lee1jaden/cse320/README.md

 A Makefile is included in the repository to ease compilation.

 1. If the matrix dimensions need to modified, adjust the row and column length macros in the matmul.h file.
-2. To generate the shared library, run the following command: make lib
+2. To generate an executable without dynamic linking, run the following command: make nodl
-3. To generate an executable without dynamic linking, run the following command: make nodl
+3. To generate the shared library, run the following command: make lib
 4. To generate an executable with dynamic linking, run the following command: make dl
 5. Execute the desired binary file with: ./dl or ./nodl
+6. The output matrix will be outputed to a file titled "matOut.txt"
-6. To recompile the entire repository, run the following command before re-compiling: make clean
+7. To recompile the entire repository, run the following command before re-compiling: make clean

 # Assumptions
-//todo
+- The folder where the executable resides contains files titled "matA.txt" and "matB.txt" which represent the input matrices.
+- The text files for matrices will contain the correct number of matrix values.

 # Matrix Format
 All matrices are represented as a single line of space-delimited integers in text files.
 They will be read into the program as matrices in a row-first order in the dimensions listed in the 'matmul.h' macro definitions.
 Edit that file to change the expected matrix dimensions.